artisteacher/Gameful/README.md

 #### PHP

-Make sure that your hosting service supports and maintains a PHP version of **at least** `5.3`.
+Make sure that your hosting service supports and maintains a PHP version of **at least** `7.0`.
 Ideally, every service would have updated their PHP versions to `7.1`, but that isn't a realistic assumption.
-If the most recent version is not an option, version `5.6` should do the trick.

-In order of best scenario: `7.1` is better than `5.6`, which is better than `5.3`.

-If your service does not provide a version of PHP greater than `5.3`, please be aware that there are potential compatibility issues due to the nature of the outdated software.
+If your service does not provide a version of PHP greater than `7.0`, please be aware that there are potential compatibility issues due to the nature of the outdated software.

 #### WordPress